pan1c/very-simple-web-server/README.md

 Synopsis
 ----------

-This terraform code will deploy google cloud storage bucket, and configure it to act as web server for index.html
+This terraform code will deploy google cloud storage bucket, and configure it to act as a web server for index.html
-It can be deployied only in google cloud
+It can be deployed only in google cloud

 Prerequisites
 ----------